dhruvbird/regexp-js/README.md

 ## Exercises

+To solve one of the exercises below, you will need to checkout the branch tagged [vanilla](https://github.com/dhruvbird/regexp-js/tree/vanilla)

 1. Add support for character escapes ```\w \W \0 \d and \D``` as mentioned on [this page](http://www.javascriptkit.com/javatutors/redev2.shtml).
 Requires you to make minor changes to:
   * The parsing code (function ```singleEscapedChar```)
   * The AST generation code (function ```EscapedChar```)